System time changes combined with spurios wakeups cause DP_POLL to return prematurely

 we avoid the problems associated with time changing.

-Updated by Eric Schrock almost 8 years ago
+Updated by Eric Schrock over 8 years ago

 - Status changed from New to Resolved